HTML Colspan and Rowspan

 Common Errors

-• Overlapping Spans - Creating spans that would require cells to overlap
+• Overlapping spans - Creating spans that would require two cells to occupy the same grid position.
+The browser will try to resolve this but results are unpredictable.

 Advanced Example: Class Schedule